Affiliate links on Android Authority may earn us a commission. Learn more.

 The first is a sit-down style, best exemplified by something like the Vespa Elettrica or Ninebot eScooter E200P.
-Sit-down electric scooters are essentially low-powered motorcycles — you probably can’t take them on the highway, or off city streets, but they are excellent urban commuters.
-You may need to be insured and licensed to ride one, depending on power specs and of course the region you live in.
-Here’s a selection of the best sit-down electric scooters (also called mopeds) you can get.
+Sit-down electric scooters are essentially low-powered motorcycles — you probably can’t take them on the highway or off city streets, but they are excellent for urban commuters.
+Depending on power specs and the region you live in, you may need to be insured and licensed to ride one.
+Here’s a selection of the best sit-down electric scooters (sometimes classified as mopeds) you can get.

-The type of scooter rented by companies like Lime is a stand-up scooter, also known as a folding or kick-scooter, though only some models actually require a kick to get going.
-Electric kick-scooters can often be more practical than sit-down scooters.
-While they require add-ons for storage, the ability to fold down the stem makes it possible to fit them in tight spaces like public transit or a car trunk.
-They’re also allowed to travel on sidewalks and park paths in some cases, and some of the tougher models can go off-road.
+The type of scooter rented out by companies like Lime is a stand-up scooter, also known as a folding or kickscooter, though only some models actually require a kick to get going.
+Stand-up scooters can often be more practical than sit-down models, since while they require add-ons for storage, the ability to fold the stem makes it possible to fit them in tight spaces like public transit or a car trunk.
+They’re also allowed to travel on sidewalks and park paths in some cases, and rugged models can go off-road.

-Lines can blur.
-Some stand-up models have optional seats, and sit-down models occasionally resemble mopeds or e-bikes more than a Vespa.
+Lines do blur.
+Some stand-up models have optional seats, and sit-down models occasionally resemble e-bikes more than a Vespa.

 Should I get an electric scooter?

-There are several factors to consider before choosing a scooter over other forms of transportation.
-The first is weather — while some scooters will work in snow, you’ll need to adjust your speed, clothing, and equipment, for instance by swapping in studded/off-road tires.
-Even then it can be risky, and some conditions simply won’t allow riding — you’re not going anywhere in a foot of snow.
-Scooters are only truly suited to clear skies or light rain.
-Depending on your model, you may need to do extra weatherproofing to protect the battery and circuitry.
+There are several factors to consider before choosing an electric scooter over other forms of transportation.
+The first is weather — while some scooters will work in rain or snow, you’ll need to adjust your speed, clothing, and equipment, for instance by swapping in studded/off-road tires.
+Even then riding can be risky, and some conditions simply won’t allow it — you’re not going anywhere if snow is a foot deep.
+Electric scooters are only truly suited to clear skies or light rain.
+Depending on your model, you may still need to do extra weatherproofing to protect the battery and circuitry.

-Consider the roads and traffic you’ll be dealing with, too.
-While many scooters can cope with cracks, potholes, and slow urban traffic, few are capable of highway speeds, and even then highways aren’t a safe place to be.
+Consider the roads and traffic you’ll be dealing with too.
+While many scooters can cope with cracks, potholes, and slower car traffic, few are capable of highway speeds, and even then, highways aren’t a safe place to be.
 You should probably step up to an electric car or motorcycle if highway driving is a must.
-Some people aren’t comfortable riding in heavy traffic at all, and of course, lighter scooters are only designed for sidewalks, park paths, and bike lanes.
+Some people aren’t comfortable riding in traffic at all, and of course, lighter scooters are only designed for sidewalks, park paths, and bike lanes.

 Legality is a huge factor.

-You should also be sure you have a person or repair shop you can bring a scooter to if it breaks down.
-Scooter shops are less common than bike shops, and some may outright refuse to repair stand-up models.
+You should also be sure you have a person or repair shop to which you can bring a scooter if it breaks down.
+Scooter shops are less common than ones for bikes, and some may outright refuse to repair stand-up models.
 The ones that do will probably have to order in custom parts, so you may be without a ride for a week or longer.
-It’s possible to repair stand-up scooters on your own, but not everyone has the time, knowledge, or tools.
+It’s possible to repair stand-up scooters on your own, but of course not everyone has the time, knowledge, or tools.

 Consider your use cases realistically.
-Though a scooter is perfect for commuting and running errands in urban environments, it can potentially be a bad choice for the same things in suburbs or rural areas.
-Electric bikes and motorcycles are typically better there given features like pedal backup and/or bigger batteries.
+Though a scooter is perfect for commuting and errands in urban environments, it can potentially be a bad choice for the same things in suburbs or rural areas.
+Electric bikes and motorcycles are typically better, given features like pedal assist and/or bigger batteries.

-Things open up considerably if you’re just interested in having fun, since scooters have next to no learning curve.
-Even then however you should be prepared for the fact that higher-end models are big and heavy, making them difficult to get home if they break down or run out of power.
+Things open up considerably if you’re just interested in having fun, since electric scooters have next to no learning curve.
+You should however be prepared for the fact that higher-end models are big and heavy, making them difficult to get home if they break down or run out of power.
 Electric skateboards and unicycles are superior if you need maximum portability and can afford the time to learn them.
-Many stand-up scooters (like the Unagi One) are built to be easy carries, but sacrifice range, speed, and the ability to handle rough terrain.
+Some stand-up scooters (like the Unagi Model One Voyager) are built to be easy to carry, but sacrifice range, speed, and the ability to handle rough terrain.

-What to look for when shopping for a scooter
+What to look for when shopping for an electric scooter

-For traditional sit-down scooters, the simplest way to find reputable brands is to browse in person at a dealership.
-You’ll get a chance to test ride different models, and you’ll know where to take your scooter for repairs.
+The simplest way to find reputable brands for traditional sit-down scooters is to browse in person at a dealership.
+You’ll get a chance to test ride different models, and know instantly where to take your scooter for repairs.
 Some dealerships may even have riding schools to help with licensing.

 In terms of specs, the first thing to check is always range.
-Determine the furthest distance you might ride in one direction — you’ll want more than double that unless you plan to charge for a few hours midway, say while you’re at work.
-In fact, you may need more headroom if you plan to ride in cold weather since freezing temperatures can cut battery life in half.
-Likewise, be aware that many stand-up scooter manufacturers calculate their range based on a certain body weight and speeds of 20mph (32kph) or less.
-You’re going to burn through the battery a lot faster when riding at 30 or 40mph.
+Determine the furthest distance you might ride in one direction — you’ll want over double that unless you plan to charge for a few hours midway, say while you’re at work.
+In fact you’ll need more headroom if you plan to ride in cold weather, since freezing temperatures can cut battery life by as much as 40 percent, if usually less.
+Likewise, be aware that many stand-up scooter manufacturers calculate their range based on specific bodyweights and speeds of 20mph (32kph) or less.
+You’re going to burn through a battery a lot faster when riding at 30mph.

 In terms of specs, the first thing to check is always range.